 Poster presentation (3 minutes)

 All abstracts submitted will be considered for poster presentations.
-You will be asked if you wish your abstract to be considered for an oral presentation as well.
+You will be asked on the submission form if you wish your abstract to be considered for an oral presentation as well.

 Submit your abstract